NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 File a complaint.
 Your complaint will outline your reasons for filing and list the defending hospital and/or doctors who you have accused of medical negligence.
 It is the final step in the filing process and the beginning of the actual malpractice lawsuit.

-As with all the other filing steps, registering a complaint can be complicated, which is why you want to elicit the service a professional attorney specialized in such cases.
+As with all the other Filing a Medical Malpractice Suit steps, registering a complaint can be complicated, which is why you want to elicit the service a professional attorney specialized in such cases.
 Failure to do so may lead to either dismissal, unfair settlement, or reduced compensation.

 Oklahoma Medical-Malpractice Laws